oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 Install Python
 --------------

-Make sure you are not using the bundled Python.
-This has restricted entitlements and will fail to load Oracle client libraries.
+Make sure you are not using a bundled Python.
+These have restricted entitlements and will fail to load Oracle client libraries.
 Instead use `Homebrew <https://brew.sh>`__ or `Python.org
 <https://www.python.org/downloads>`__.

 Note Instant Client 19 and earlier are not supported on macOS 10.15 Catalina.
+You will need to allow access to several Instant Client libraries from the Security & Privacy preference pane.

 Install cx_Oracle
 -----------------